openchoreo/openchoreo.github.io/docs/reference/api/platform/componenttype.md

 ## Related Resources

 - [Component](../application/component.md) - Uses ComponentTypes for deployment
-- [ComponentDeployment](../application/componentdeployment.md) - Can override ComponentType parameters per environment
+- [ReleaseBinding](releasebinding.md) - Binds a ComponentRelease to an environment with parameter overrides
 - [Trait](trait.md) - Adds cross-cutting concerns to components using ComponentTypes